-- Planned Parenthood: What should I teach my elementary school aged child about identity?
+- Planned Parenthood: What should I teach my elementary school-aged child about identity?

-- Planned Parenthood: How do I talk with my elementary school aged child about sex and sexuality?
+- Planned Parenthood: How do I talk with my elementary school-aged child about sex and sexuality?

 - The Gay Straight Alliance sets out Ten Ways Homophobia Affects Straight People.

-- The Proud Trust: Educational Resources
+- The Proud Trust: Schools and Training Resources

 - Queer Kids Stuff: “Queer Kid Stuff imagines a kinder and more equal future through highly-accessible education and entertainment for kids ages 3+”

 - Safe @ School: Lesson Plans and Tool Kits

 - School Wellbeing: LGBT* History Month Religion, Belief & Philosophy